I love talking with people about disaster preparedness and survival. The one issue which almost always comes up is bugging out.

 How would you contact your relatives?
 Do you know their phone number in your emergency contact list???

 The problem is that no one likes planning for small-scale disasters.
-It simply isn’t as thrilling or interesting to talk about what would happen if your home caught on fire, or some flooding occurred.
+It isn’t as thrilling or exciting to talk about what would happen if your home caught fire or some flooding occurred.

 You Need Multiple Bug Out Plans

-If you have any Bug Out plan, then you are doing better than the average person.
+If you have any Bug Out plan, you are doing better than the average person.
 But this isn’t enough.
-You need to have multiple Bug Out plans (yes, more than one!) and know when to utilize them.
+You need multiple Bug Out plans (yes, more than one!) and know when to utilize them.

 Bug Out Plan #1: Local Disasters

-These are the most common types of disasters that we encounter and are usually weather-related.
-The good news is that we usually have some warning that the disaster will strike.
+These are the most common types of disasters we encounter and are usually weather-related.
+The good news is that we are typically warned that the disaster will strike.
 Of course, this isn’t always the case.
 None of the 9/11 victims got any warning!

-For these types of local disasters, you need to have a plan for the conditions under which you would flee, and where you would go.
+For these types of local disasters, you need to plan for the conditions under which you would flee and where you would go.
 It will probably be to a friend or family’s home to ride out the disaster.
-You won’t need any wilderness survival skills for this type of bugging out.
-Just a plan to ACT QUICKLY.
-Make sure your family communication plan is in order so you can group quickly and get out of dodge!
+You won’t need any wilderness survival skills for this type of bugging out—just a plan to ACT QUICKLY.
+Ensure your family communication plan is in order so you can group quickly and get out of dodge!

 Bug Out Plan #2: Major Disasters

-In these major disaster cases, you are still probably better off staying at home.
-Since the disaster is affecting the entire region or country, then leaving can put you at risk and there is no guarantee that your Bug Out location will be safe.
+In these major disaster cases, you are probably better off staying home.
+Since the disaster affects the entire region or country, leaving can put you at risk and there is no guarantee that your Bug Out location will be safe.

-However, if you have carefully planned your Bug Out location, route, and have your Go Bag ready, then the risk of staying might outweigh the risks of fleeing.
+However, if you have carefully planned your Bug Out location and route and have your Go Bag ready, the risk of staying might outweigh the risks of fleeing.

 Bug Out Plan #3: Slow Buildup Disasters